-On August 2, 2019, the Board entered into a lease agreement in the amount of \$35,977.93 for field equipment for Daphne High School.
+On August 2, 2019, the Board entered into a loan agreement in the amount of \$35,977.93 for field equipment for Daphne High School.
 Upon the occurrence of any default described in the "Death or Insolvency" or "Creditor of Forfeiture Proceedings" clauses, to the extent than any such default by a guarantor relates to the matters described in the clause "Death or Insolvency" paragraph titled "DEFAULT", the entire unpaid principal balance under this Note and all accrued unpaid interest shall become immediately due, without notice, declaration or other action by Lender, and then the Borrower will pay that amount.
-Upon the occurrence of any other this Note and all accrued unpaid interest immediately due, without notice, and then Borrower will pay that amount.
+Upon the occurrence of any other default described in that paragraph, Lender may declare the entire unpaid principal balance under this Note and all accrued unpaid interest immediately due, without notice, and then Borrower will pay that amount.